 In the case that an EU Member State is wishing to implement the 600 MHz band plan nationwide, thus including its border, under the flexibility conditions of Article 4, no constraint should be caused on the operations of DTT in neighbouring countries.
 In figures, five channels, i.e. 39 to 43 (614-654 MHz) will be used to cover the 617 - 652 MHz downlink band and another five channels, i.e. 45 to 49 (662-702 MHz) will cover the 663 - 698 MHz uplink band.
 Considering that channel 49 is already used in Europe for one PPDR block in the 700 MHz band plan, a total of nine channels will be used exclusively by this country, reducing the channels available for its broadcasting usage from 28 to 19, including channel 38 used for radio astronomy and channel 44 in the duplex gap.
 Since the neighbouring country should keep its rights for broadcasting (i.e. 50% of the initial capacity, namely 14 channels), it means that the Member State wishing to implement a 600 MHz plan would keep only about one third of its initial broadcasting capacity at the border.
+This illustrates the major impact on its broadcasting service that a country wishing to implement the 600 MHz band plan would need to accept.
 Outside coordination areas, more capacity would remain available for broadcasting.